GARDENS ARE NOW CLOSED

 Gardeners World 2 for 1 card free with Gardeners World Magazine.

-Discounted and Season Tickets/HHA do not apply on charity openings, NGS days or special event days (The Wealden Times Midsummer Fair 6th – 8th June, Jagfest 16th June, Proms Spectacular 23rd & 24th August* and Napoleonic Re-enactment 31st August & 1st September 2019) *some events are subject to confirmation).
+Discounted and Season Tickets/HHA do not apply on charity openings, NGS days or special event days (The Wealden Times Midsummer Fair 6th – 8th June, Jagfest 16th June, Proms Spectacular 24th & 25th August and Napoleonic Re-enactment 31st August & 1st September 2019).